 What was the precise nature of the relationship between Hannah McAllister and Abraham Cook?
 “Son-in-law” covers several different possible relationships.
 In an effort to explore the possibilities, I present the notes below.

-We have almost no information about this man.
-We have only two records that mention him, the first in June 1699 and the second in 1702.
+We have almost no information about this man, who is the only McAllister mentioned in the records of King WIlliam and surrounding records.
+Two records mention him, the first in June 1699 and the second in 1702.
 We find him in Pamunkey Neck, for which a brief diversion might be helpful.

-A patent was issue to Andrew McAllister for this land, described in the patent as 86 acres, on 24 October 1701 for importation of himself and his wife Hannah.4 The land can be located fairly precisely, as the patent describes it as bordered by the south bank of the Mattaponi River, the courses of branches of Fort Swamp, the land of William Rawlins5 , and “old Richard Yarberough’s whole tract leased of the Pamunkey Indians.”
+A patent was issued to Andrew McAllister for 86 acres on 24 October 1701 for importation of himself and his wife Hannah.4 The land can be located fairly precisely, as the patent describes it as bordered by the south bank of the Mattaponi River, the courses of branches of Fort Swamp, the land of William Rawlins5, and “old Richard Yarberough’s whole tract leased of the Pamunkey Indians.”

 We have no idea when Andrew McAllister and Hannah arrived in Virginia.
 In fact, we cannot safely conclude from this record that Andrew and Hannah arrived at the same time or even that they were married at when they arrived.
-(The document proves that they were married when he obtained the certificate, but does not necessarily prove that they were married at the time they immigrated.)
-What we can reasonably conclude is that they were married by 1699, for the certificate was probably obtained and the patent applied for shortly after the June 1699 committee report.6
+Although the patent proves that they were married when he applied for it, that does not prove that they were married at the time they immigrated.
+Therefore we cannot eliminate the possibility that McAllister was only recently married to Hannah.
+All we can conclude is that they were married by 1699, for the certificate was probably obtained and the patent applied for shortly after the June 1699 committee report.6

 Note also that neither he nor anyone else claimed any McAllister children as headrights.
 Thus it is not clear whether he was childless, or had children born in Virginia, or had children elsewhere whom he imported.
 Note, though, that only two headrights were needed to claim the 86 acres, and any other rights he may have been due would either have been used for other property or assigned to others.

 There are two reasons, though, to suspect that he had no children.
 First, 86 acres was a very small landholding for a man with a family.
-There was land aplenty available in Pamunkey Neck at this time, thus we might find it suspicious that he claimed only enough land to support a single male worker.7 Second, the circumstances of Hannah McAllister’s power of attorney suggests that there may have been no children to inherit this land.
+There was land aplenty available in Pamunkey Neck at this time, thus we might find it suspicious that he claimed only enough land to support a single male worker.
+Indeed, only three holdings in the 1704 Quit Rent listing were under 100 acres, none as small as 86 acres.7 Second, the circumstances of Hannah McAllister’s power of attorney suggests that there may have been no children to inherit this land — as explained below.

 Nevertheless, descendants of two different families claim marriages to women named McAllister, who could conceivably have been daughters of Andrew McAllister.
 Descendants of Joseph Crenshaw [aka Grainger] claim a marriage to Sarah McAllister and descendants of Robert Hester claim a marriage to Rachel McAllister.
 The Crenshaw claim is, as best I can tell, purely speculative with no supporting evidence.
 The Hester claim is based on a supposed Bible record which, I believe, is suspect enough that it is unreliable.8 I strongly suspect that both of these claims might be traced to the theories of early researchers attempting to explain the relationships of both men to Abraham Cook Jr. (whom they generally confused with his father.)